5 Potential Problems with Retiring Early

 If you’re unsure where to start, pick something you think you might enjoy and give it a go!
 Trying something new can bring a whole new meaning to your retirement.

 The point is, don’t let your precious retirement years waste away.
 The earlier you retire, the more time you give yourself to get bored.
-So, do what makes you happy, and plan ahead to fill your time.
-Yeah, it’s simple, but structuring your day can be more challenging than you might expect when you’re no longer working.
+Do what makes you happy, and plan ahead to fill your time.
+It’s simple, but structuring your day can be more challenging than you might expect when you’re no longer working.
 Fight the boredom off with a stick by planning your time even before you retire.

 2. Lack of Affordable Health Care

 If you plan to retire early, you need to have a plan for health care coverage.
-Unfortunately, health care doesn’t come cheap, and without an employer to support some of the cost of coverage, it can get out of hand quickly.
+Unfortunately, health care doesn’t come cheap.
+It can also get out of hand quickly without an employer to support some of the coverage cost.

 Medicare doesn’t begin until age 65.
-So, if you retire before your 65, what do you do?
+If you retire before 65, what do you do?
 You need insurance during that coverage gap.
-It’s essential to have a solid plan to make sure your savings can cover your future health care costs.
-Applying a substantial inflation rate to your yearly health care expenses so that you can ensure you don’t run out of money due to health care expenses is crucial.
+It’s essential to have a solid plan to make sure your savings can cover future health care costs.
+Applying a substantial inflation rate to your yearly health care expenses is crucial so that you can ensure you don’t run out of money due to health care expenses.

 For more information on health care in retirement, check out our on-demand webinar from CFP® Jason Newcomer, Health Care Costs in Retirement.
 You can also learn more about Medicare on our podcast, The Guided Retirement Show™.
 Episodes 6, 7, and 22 are all with Medicare expert Tom Allen.